-In our first report regarding application fields of thermal oil technology we presented a thermal oil plant in the chemical industry.
-Due to its specific advantages compared with steam systems (low maintenance, no water treatment, exact control and less investments, regarding the advantages please see also this blog post) the thermal oil technology is the first choice for the heat transfer and the temperature control of processes for many producing industries.
-In our today’s report we present the applications from the energy industry.
+Due to its specific advantages over steam systems (lower maintenance, no water treatment, precise control and lower investment), thermal oil technology is the first choice for many manufacturing industries for heat transfer and process temperature control.
+In this article, we present applications from the energy industry.

 The energy industry supplies private households and companies in particular with gas and electric power but also with district heating or other fuels.
 It is facing enormous challenges as part of the energy revolution it is – beside the chemical industry and the agriculture – one of the most important pollutant emitters in the global economy.
 Furthermore the Federal Government wants to reduce the greenhouse gas emissions by 40 % in comparison to the year 1990.
 According to experts this is only possible by disconnecting old coal-fired power plants.